Inishka/assessment/README.md

 Frontend will be accessible on http://localhost:3000<br/>
 Backend will be accessible on http://localhost:8000

-Further information on neo4j can be obtained through the Neo4j documenation: https://neo4j.com/docs/
+Further information on neo4j can be obtained through the Neo4j documentation: https://neo4j.com/docs/

 <br/>